top of page

 Check out my article in Natural Language & Linguistic Theory for the main results.
 Click the link below for the article.
 (If you're paywalled, email me.)

-I recently presented follow-up work on suffix doubling and BD-correspondence in Bantu at the Princeton Phonology Forum.
+I have recently presented follow-up work on suffix doubling and BD-correspondence in Bantu at M@100 and AMP 2023, investigating the extent to which BD-correspondence on its own might be able to generate these phenomena.
 This project also includes work on mobile affixation in Huave and Moro.
-Head to my publications
+Head to my publications and presentations pages to find out more.

 Reduplicant Shape Alternations in Ponapean and Tawala: